-4.5.2 Thermal protections
+4.5.1 Thermal protections

-The temperature sensors are installed on the main stator, bearings and other parts that require temperature monitoring and thermal protection.
-The terminals of the temperature sensors are available in the accessory box.
+The over-temperature protections devices are installed on the main stator, bearings and other parts that require temperature monitoring and thermal protection.
 These sensors must be connected to an external temperature monitoring and protection system.
+The type of temperature sensor, the connection terminals and the setting temperatures for alarm and shutdown are given in the motor WIRING DIAGRAM.